Symphony No. 5 (Shostakovich): III. Largo

-Fourth movement: Allegro non troppo
+IV.
+Allegro non troppo

-The D minor finale, also in ternary form, differs greatly from its predecessors, mostly with regard to melodic structure and motives.
+The D minor finale, also in sonata form, differs greatly from its predecessors, mostly with regard to melodic structure and motives.
 Various themes from earlier in the work are expanded until we get to a new theme played on the trumpet.
 This new theme is passed on to the strings and eventually the piece becomes quieter.
-The central section is much quieter and more tranquil, and is ultimately replaced by a march, where the melodies from earlier are played like a funeral dirge, accompanied by timpani.
+The development section is much quieter and more tranquil, and is ultimately replaced by a march, where the melodies from earlier are played like a funeral dirge, accompanied by timpani.
 The music builds as the new accompaniment passes from timpani to woodwinds and then to strings, finally reaching a point where the piece changes from a minor key into a major key.